meatbroc/GeoFS-Addon-Menu/README.md

    	  ```js
    	  myItem.addInput('foo', 'bar', 'baz').addToMenu(); // run it last
    	  ```

+## Class Instance: window.AddonMenu

+Description: Singleton instance that holds the actual addon menu div and associated methods.
+Has most of the helper functions for the addonMenuItems

+### Methods:
+- addSupportedInputType
+	- Params:
+		- e: String.
+Valid type of an HTMLInputElement.
+  		- t: Function.
+Callback function to be executed on init to initialise preference setting.
+    - Note: This function cannot only be run once.
+If you want to support a type of input, it must be run at runtime by a script every time.
+    - Example:
+      ```js
+      AddonMenu.addSupportedInputType("email", (a, o, n, c) => console.log(a, o, n, c));
+      ```
+- getPreference
+	-
 ## Getting values

 To get values, use geofs.preferences.aMenu.
 A function may be added for this later to make it more robust.